-The committee has decided that the contents of this publication will remain unchanged until 2004-11.
-At this date, the publication will be
+The committee has decided that this publication remains valid until (3 years from publication date).
+At this date, in accordance with the committee's decision, the publication will be

-• reconfirmed,
+- reconfirmed,

-• withdrawn,
+- withdrawn,

-- replaced by a revised edition, or - amended.
+- replaced by a revised edition, or

+- amended.

-IEC 60950-1 includes the basic requirements for the safety of Information Technology equipment.
+IEC 60950-1 includes the basic requirements for the Safety of Information Technology equipment.